-E-coat dip line - PTI 270-95B:
+E-coat dip line (EU-Ecoat, PTI 270-95C):

 The E-coat process applies a primer to steel parts to protect against rust.
+Typical operation is 3 days per week.
 Aluminum parts do not need to be primed.
 The entire process line is enclosed.
 The steel parts are first spray washed in a seven-stage washer to remove dirt and dust.
 The washer chemicals consist of various nitric acids, phosphoric acids, inorganic salts, nitrates, fluorides, silicates, and sodium hydroxide.
 The water-based primer is applied in a 1750-gallon dip tank.
 It is a two-part water-based mixture consisting of a paste and resin.
 A solvent is added to balance the tank.
-The solvent addition is glycol ether EB (CAS No. 111-76-2) which has been delisted as a HAP and lactic acid as an additive.
+The solvent addition is glycol ether EB (CAS No. 111-76-2) which has been delisted as a HAP.
+Lactic acid is no longer used as an additive.
+A new additive/solvent is being reviewed for use.
+It is ethylene glycol monohexyl ether (2-hexyloxyethanol), CAS No. 112-25-4.
+It appears to be a listed HAP.
+I recommend the chemical be reviewed for meaningful change per the Policy and Procedure: AQD-025: Permit Exemption for Changes in a Process or Process Equipment that are not a Meaningful Change or a Meaningful Increase in Toxic Air Contaminants.

 After coating, the furniture pieces enter a flash-off area, and then a natural gas-fired curing oven.
 The oven temperature is approximately 350°F to 375°F. There is one stack on the dip tank and two stacks on the curing oven which appear to be at the permitted heights in Special Condition (SC) VIII.1 - 3.

 The use of manufacturer's formulation data to determine volatile organic compound (VOC) coating content per Special Condition (SC) V.1 was approved on June 28, 2016 by the Lansing District Supervisor.
-Technical specification sheets for the E-coating system are maintained and copies are attached.
-The facility is in compliance with this condition and SC VI.2.
+Technical specification sheets for the E-coating system are maintained and scans of the chemical composition/information of the ingredients are in the electronic file.
+The facility is in compliance with SC V.1 and SC VI.2.

-The records required by SC VI.3 and VI.4 are attached and discussed below.
+The records required by SC VI.3 for calculation of VOC emissions from EU-Ecoat are in the electronic file and are discussed below.

-A small hot water boiler (exempt) is used to provide heat to the tanks in the process.
+A small hot water boiler that is part of the emission unit is used to provide heat to the tanks in the process.
 The E-coat process tanks are cleaned out once a year and there are various holding tanks sitting close to the E-coat process for this purpose.